-The Prairie Crossing Charter School Gym The completion of the 9,310 square foot PCCS gym in 2006 marked the final phase of construction to complete our campus.
+Named after renowned environmentalist and founder of Earth Day, the completion of the 9,310 square foot Gaylord Nelson Gym gym in 2006 marked the final phase of construction to complete our campus.
 The gym houses a basketball court, a physical therapy room, and offices.
 The gym provides a wonderful space for community events and houses the athletic clubs.
 Soccer, girls and boys basketball, cheer, and track use this facility for training and games.
-The Gym, along with our other facilities, is available for your community event.
-For more details, please contact us.